10 great questions you should be asking in quarterly reviews

 Key to employee motivation is striking a balance between being challenged by your work without things becoming overwhelming.
 If an employee answers “no” here, then you can look at ways to up the challenge by adding new responsibilities or setting more ambitious goals.
 These can also align with future aspirations to aid development.

 Managers have a huge responsibility to their teams.
 They are there to lead, to coach, to support and to champion their people.
 It’s a lot to take on.
 Very few managers are perfect from the start.
 It’s a learning process that will be filled with ups and downs.
 But what the very best managers do is use their team’s feedback to help them become better managers.

 Part of any sit-down performance conversation with your people should focus on how you can better help your people.
 Not only is it great for building trust and getting better results sooner, but it also helps you become a better manager.

 How you communicate with your people is just as important as what you communicate.
-Different employees will have different preferences and where possible it’s important to provide feedback in the best format for each.
+That's because employees will have different preferences.
+And where possible it’s important to provide feedback in the best format for each.

 This gives your employee the chance to big up all the great work they have done recently.
 It also allows you to better understand what work motivates and engages them and what tasks are perhaps less appealing.

-How do you feel your work has impacted us as a business/team over the past three months?
+2. Reviewing the last quarter, how do you feel your work has impacted the team?

 Purpose is a key motivator for great work.
 By exploring the perceived impact of efforts made by your people you help them to better see the big part they are playing in the success of the company.
 Asking this question allows managers to better assess the perceptions and attitudes of staff around their role as well as their current performance level.